Blessing-6/Blessing-6.github.io/content/authors/admin/_index.md

 ## About Me

-Blessing Oluwapelumi Moses is a PhD student of artificial intelligence at the University of Cape Town.
-Her research interests include distributed robotics, mobile computing and programmable matter.
+Blessing Oluwapelumi Moses is a PhD student of Clinical Science abd Immunology at the University of Cape Town.
+Her research interests include immunology, microbiome, infectious diseases and Neuroinflammation.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.